Admunzi/AI-Brick-Breaker/README.md

 ## How to play
 1. Clone the repository
 2. Install the requirements
+3. Create a folder named `results` in the root of the project
-3. Run the game with `python3 main.py`
+4. Run the game with `python3 main.py`
-4. Select 1 for training, 2 for playing with a trained model
+5. Select 1 for training, 2 for playing with a trained model

 ## Video example 100% IA
 https://github.com/Admunzi/Brick-Breaker-IA/assets/72613258/b55f57a3-43c3-4bf6-af51-7a4bb80b417d